Yoichi Watanabe Photo Exhibition - Snow Forest - The world seen through skis

 A photo exhibition titled "Snow Forest" by Niseko-based ski photographer Yoichi Watanabe is currently being held at the Tomioka White Museum in Minamiuonuma City, Niigata Prefecture

-Watanabe is one of Japan's leading ski photographers, having published his photographs in ski media such as BRAVOSKI since the 1990s.
-With skiing as his lifestyle, he spent his 30s traveling around the world, both domestically and internationally, photographing ski resorts around the world.
+Watanabe is one of Japan's leading ski photographers, having published his work in ski media such as BRAVOSKI since the 1990s.
+With skiing as his lifestyle, he spent his 30s traveling domestically and internationally, visiting ski resorts around the world and continuing to photograph.

-Watanabe's photos of their riding were featured in Patagonia advertisements and in magazines such as POWDER MAGAZINE at the time.
+The riding photos that Watanabe captured were featured in Patagonia advertisements and magazines such as POWDER MAGAZINE at the time.

-A veteran freeskier, snowboarder, and telemark skier representing today's skiing scene, he has transcended the genres of equipment and is known as a "skier."
-His photos of him skiing around the world are published.
+A leading veteran freeskier, snowboarder, and telemark skier of today, he transcends the genre of equipment and is established as a "skier," with photographs of him skiing all over the world.

-Among many photographers, Watanabe was skilled at skiing.
-He puts on his skis and goes into snowy mountains and forests to take photographs.
-And while he was on skis and in snowy mountains all over the world, he noticed something.
-Most of the places in the world where you can ski are "Alpine" areas with exposed rocks.
+Among the many photographers, Watanabe was skilled at skiing.
+He would put on his skis and enter snow-covered mountains and forests, continuing to take photographs.
+And while skiing in snow-covered mountains all over the world, he noticed something.
+Most of the places where he could work with his skis were "alpine" areas with exposed rock.
 The

 "I've been skiing for a long time, skiing all over the world and presenting my work.
 When it comes to skiing, people tend to focus on the gear, the skiers, the cool turns and jumps, but you can't ski without a place to ski.
 This time, my work focuses on the surrounding areas where I have the opportunity to play, such as the mountains, trees and nature," says Watanabe